Vtheonly/Obsidian_Notes/University/Compilation/0 - Intro/0 - Rappel THL (Very Important).md

-The provided text introduces some fundamental notations and concepts related to formal languages and alphabets.
+=The provided text introduces some fundamental notations and concepts related to formal languages and alphabets.
 Let's break down these concepts:

 **Alphabet (Alphabète):**
 - An alphabet is a finite set whose elements are called letters.
 For example, in the binary alphabet, the letters are '0' and '1'.